ddc-java-16/zoom-attendance-smoralesss/docs/index.md

 This application serves as an essential attendance record tracking application.
 It, enables users to perform computations on user-driven data.
 This functionality is made possible through Zoom's existing APIs.

 I developed this application because I saw an obvious need for it.
 Any educator or business leader utilizing Zoom for remote learning stands to gain from its integrated attendance tracking features.
-It exemplifies how technology can simplify your life; wondering, "What on Earth would I do with it?".
+It exemplifies how technology can simplify your life.

-Once you are logged into the app, you are able to
+Once you are logged into the app, it populates your meeting history of previously attended Zoom meetings.
+This is thanks to the services provided by the Zoom API and faculties such as the user id.
+Due to unforeseen complications with the Zoom API, a list of participants is not available and in use within the scope of this project.

 ## Intended users & user stories
 {: menu="Users" }